KarenKaoK/Financial-Transaction-Anomaly-Detection/README.md

 # Financial Transaction Anomaly Detection

-This project provides an end-to-end anomaly detection workflow for financial transactions.
+This project focuses on detecting suspicious financial transactions in a real-world banking scenario, similar to anti-money laundering (AML) systems.

+The system was developed using real banking data from a data competition, simulating a production-like fraud detection workflow.

+It provides an end-to-end machine learning pipeline that transforms raw customer, account, and transaction data into actionable risk signals.

+## Key Highlights

+- End-to-end ML pipeline for financial anomaly detection
+- Supports both domestic (NTD) and foreign currency transaction flows
+- Modular pipeline design with reusable feature engineering components
+- Strong recall performance on highly imbalanced fraud dataset
+- Reproducible artifacts for analysis and deployment

 It supports two pipelines:

 - `nt`: Taiwan-dollar transaction pipeline
 - `foreign`: Foreign-currency transaction pipeline

-The project was built on real-world banking data from a data competition.
-It involved developing a full machine learning workflow and presenting both the conceptual design and implementation outcomes to the bank and the competition organizers.

 Each pipeline follows the same high-level flow: